ranga4all1/ipl-data-analysis-spark/README.md

         Driver: 15.3 GB Memory, 2 Cores, 1 DBU
         ```
 3. Run the code
-    - In Databricks UI, Create or import the notebook "ipl_data_analysis_spark.ipynb"
+    - In Databricks UI, create or import the notebook "ipl_data_analysis_spark.ipynb"
     - Click "Run All"